charles-vj/cookinator/README.md

-# cookinator
+# Cookinator
-simple recipe finder app with a fancy name.
+Simple recipe finder app with a fancy name.
+Using react.
+fetching from edamam api.